 Attachments work like tow-behind rakes since you can join them to a motorized tool like your mower into a dethatcher.
 However, it could be tricky to do so since you will have to replace the mower blades with the tines.

-This means that after dethatching your lawn, you'll still need to swap out the tines with the mowing blades.
-Fortunately, it's less expensive to buy an attachment, and it won't require as much storage space as a tow-behind model.
+This means that after dethatching your lawn, you’ll still need to swap out the tines with the mowing blades.
+Fortunately, buying an attachment is less expensive, and it won’t require as much storage space as a tow-behind model.

 If you love a more hands-on approach or are on a strict budget, you can go for a manual de-thatching rake.
 It works exactly like a typical yard rake which means that you can focus your energy on specific areas to ensure complete thatch removal.